jeff-dillon/bajillion/README.md

 - [x] Describe the data
 - [x] Create Python script to clean the data
 - [ ] Create Python script to analyze the clean data
-- [ ] Create Python script to show a visualization of the clean data
+- [ ] Create Python script to visualize the clean data analysis